What I love most about Japanese beauty is that it has a gentle, holistic approach to skincare

 The Japanese concept of wabi-sabi instantly intrigued me.
 Rooted in Zen Buddhist teachings (Shinto and Buddhism are two of Japan’s major religions), wabi-sabi is based on the commonly held Japanese notion that true beauty doesn’t lie in perfection, but rather in imperfection and impermanence.

-Nobody can stop time and it makes no sense trying to fight aging.
-But what you can do is give your skin the protection, attention and care it deserves by following a consistent routine with high-quality natural products.
-This way you can always strive for something achievable — healthy skin at any age.
+Nobody can stop time and aging is a natural process that shouldn't be fought against.
+We should focus on giving our skin the protection, attention and care it deserves by following a consistent routine with high-quality natural products and maintaining a healthy lifestyle.
+This way we can always strive for something achievable—healthy skin at any age.